isaacksdata/Advent-of-code-2023/README.md

 Part B - easy to write the initial logic to handle jokers.
 Ran into a couple of edge cases such as when jokers were the only pair etc. Interesting use of `functools.partial` to provide arguments to the custom sorting function used in part A.

+## Day 8

+Part A - simple dictionary to map between nodes